ogaoga/json-visual-editor/README.md

 ### for version 2.0.0

-- [ ] Replace the environment with create-react-app
+- [x] Replace the environment with create-react-app
-- [ ] Use latest packages to fix vulnerability
+- [x] Use latest packages to fix vulnerability
 - [ ] Use TypeScript
 - [ ] Use Redux Toolkit
 - [ ] Use Prettier
+- [ ] Translate test codes

 ### issues and features to be implemented